TimeCMA: Towards LLM-Empowered Multivariate Time Series Forecasting via Cross-Modality Alignment: Methodology

 \textbf{Last Token Embedding Storage}.
-Recent studies have verified that not all tokens are equally important for language model training~\cite{lin2024rho,behnamghader2024llm2vec}.
-As depicted in Figure~\ref{fig:llm}, the last token in a prompt holds the most comprehensive knowledge (shown in blue cubes) due to the masked multi-self attention within the LLM.
+It is verified that not all tokens are equally important for language model training~\cite{lin2024rho,behnamghader2024llm2vec}.
+The last token in a prompt holds the most comprehensive knowledge due to the masked multi-self attention within the LLMs.
 Specifically, the representation of the last token at position $G$ is influenced exclusively by the representations of its previous tokens at positions $\{1, 2, \cdots, G-1\}$.
-Therefore, we store the well-trained last token embeddings $\mathbf{L}_N= \left\{\mathbf{l}_1, \ldots, \mathbf{l}_{N}\right\} \in \mathbb{R}^{N \times E}$ from the $\mathcal{P}^{i+1}_G \in \mathbb{R}^{G \times N \times E}$, to reduce computational cost.
-To maintain consistent sample embedding lengths under a variable, we repeatedly append the last token as padding until the number of tokens in the variable is the same for convenient storage.
+Thus, we tailor and store the well-trained last token embeddings $\mathbf{L}_N= \left\{\mathbf{l}_1, \ldots, \mathbf{l}_{N}\right\} \in \mathbb{R}^{N \times E}$ from the $\mathcal{P}^{i+1}_G$ to reduce computational costs.

 \textbf{Prompt Encoder.} We define prompt encoder as $\mathit{PromptEncoder(\cdot)}$.
 Its structure follows the decoder in Pre-LN Transformer, identical to $\mathit{TSEncoder(\cdot)}$.
-We denote the output of $\mathit{PromptEncoder(\cdot)}$ as $\overline{\mathbf{L}}_N$. \if 0
+We denote the output of $\mathit{PromptEncoder(\cdot)}$ as $\overline{\mathbf{L}}_N \in \mathbb{R}^{N \times E}$. \if 0

 where the obtained variable tokens interact through self-attention and are independently processed by the shared feed-forward network within each encoder. \fi